 Figure legends

 Figure 1 Alignment and analysis of the rapid alkalinisation factor (RALF) domain predicted in the F. graminearum sequence.
 A) Amino-acid sequence alignment of the predicted mature F. graminearum FgRALF (FGRAMPH1_01G16205), Arabidopsis thaliana AtRALF1 (AT1G02900) and F. oxysporum f.sp. lycopersici (FOXG_21151) peptides.
 Conserved residues are indicated in black.
-Cysteine residues predicted to form disulﬁde bonds are in the red box.
+Cysteine residues predicted to form disulﬁde bonds are in red boxes.
 The conserved isoleucine residue essential for biological activity of AtRALF1 is in the blue box.
 B) Neighbour-Joining consensus tree of RALF proteins alignment from Arabidopsis thaliana and selected Fusarium species.
 The designated FgRALF, is shown in red text; RALF genes from other Fusarium species are shown in green text and the closely related RALF genes from Arabidopsis are shown in blue text.

 Figure 2 Figure 2 LASTZ alignment between F. graminearum and F. venenatum genomes.
 Alignment between the previously predicted eight members gene cluster C-VII (Brown et al., 2012) within the F. graminearum PH-1 genome and the comparable gene cluster in the non-pathogenic species F. venenatum.
 The alignment was carried out in Geneious 10.
 The top black line indicates the genome sequence of F. graminearum PH-1 chromosome 3.
 The yellow, green and red arrows indicate the coding sequence, genomic sequence and mRNA sequence, respectively.
 The position of the FgRALF and the other missing gene in F. venenatum are indicated with the red arrows.
 At the bottom of the figure, the black lines indicate the alignment of the F. venenatum genome sequence.

 Figure 3.
 Deletion and functional characterisation of FgRALF.
 (A) Genomic 5’ flank (1030bp) and 3’ flank (1000bp) (bars) were amplified with primers and fused to parts of the hph hygromycin resistance gene.
 Fused PCR fragments were used in a split-marker strategy to replace FgRALF.
 (B) Anticipated diagnostic PCR for successful gene replacement of FgRALF.
 (C) Results of diagnostic PCR and expected sizes indicated in (A) and (B).
 Loadings are: M—λ DNA-BstEII digest, 1–5 WT and transformants FgRALF (1), (8), (5) and (6).
 FgRALF (1) and (8) have the ΔFgRALF null allele and lost the 228bp ralf fragment.
-(D) Wheat ears inoculated with wild-type, FgRALF null mutants (1) and (8) strains 12 days post-inoculation.
+(D) Wheat spikes inoculated with wild-type, FgRALF null mutants (1) and (8) strains 12 days post-inoculation.
 Spore-droplet inoculated spikelets are marked with black dots.
 (E) FgPH-1 WT and FgRALF null mutants (1) and (8) strains growth on PDA for 3 days.
 No differences in fungal growth was observed (n=15) (p>0.5 – t-test).
 (F) Analysis of area under the disease progression curve (AUDPC).
 AUDPC values, represented in the box-plot, as estimated by a linear mixed effects model coloured by strain.
 Letters above the strain names indicate the significance group (p<0.05).

 Figure 4 Agrobacterium-mediated expression of FgRALF in Nicotiana tabacum and Nicotiana benthamiana does not induce a defence response.
 Leaves photographed at 7 days post agroinfiltration.
 The same leaves are photographed under white light and UV light.
 Empty vector (EV) was used as a negative control and MgNLP was included as a positive control for necrosis.
 GFP was included as a control for heterologous protein expression.
 The N. tabacum leaves are on the left.